 - Set a process in motion

-- Be a reason or motive for (others to act, change, etc.
+- Be a reason or motive for (others to act, change, etc.)

-Note that only the first point strongly implies that leadership depends on a single leader, and even this point may easily be interpreted to mean that leadership can be achieved by delegated responsibility, even across a number of levels and on a vast scale.
+Note that only the first point strongly implies that leadership depends on a single leader, and even this point may easily be interpreted to mean that it can be achieved by delegated responsibility, even across a number of levels and on a vast scale.

-Note also that the last two points do not restrict leadership to the leading of an organized group of people such as a business or other provider of services/products, etc. The last two points broaden the scope of leadership to anyone, or any collective of people, who inspire or motivate other people to act in some way towards some sort of aim or task or outcome.
+Note also that the last two points do not restrict leadership to the leading of an organized group of people such as a business or other provider of services/products, etc. The last two points broaden the scope to anyone, or any collective of people, who inspire or motivate other people to act in some way towards some sort of aim or task or outcome.

-A leadership definition is obviously quite limited, because it is only a few words or a couple of sentences.
+A leadership definition is obviously quite limited because it is only a few words or a couple of sentences.

 Any single definition of leadership can only attempt to convey the essence or most important quality of leadership from a particular standpoint or point of view.